kockahonza/PINSoftware/README.md

 Then to build it run `python setup.py sdist bdist_wheel`, that will create a bunch of folders and the .whl file you need is in the dist directory.
 To install the .whl file run `pip install filename.whl` where filename is the name of the .whl file.

+Once again, for the software to run you need to have the nidaqmx drivers installed, for more info look at the "Installation" section of the the README file in [nidaqmx-python](https://github.com/ni/nidaqmx-python).

 ## Running

 To run the server run `python -m PINSoftware`.